 Letters of Recommendation

 Three letters are required and must be submitted through the online process initiated through your application.
-It is always our preference to have academic references representing your major field, though we recognize that there are situations where this may not be possible.
-In such circumstances, we encourage you to seek out those persons who can comment on qualities that will be relevant to your academic goals.
+It is always preferable to have academic references representing your major field, though we recognize that there are situations where this may not be possible.
+In such circumstances, we encourage you to seek out those persons who can comment on qualities that will be relevant to your academic goals and abilities.
 Requests for online letters of recommendation accompanied by an online reference form are sent to the applicant's recommenders once the application has been submitted.

 School of Architecture MS-50